joligej/jmaths/README.md

 ---

-**Note**: This library requires a modern C++23 compiler.
-Ensure your toolchain is up to date before building.
+**Note**: This library requires a modern C++23-compliant compiler.
+Ensure your development toolchain is up to date before building.